MJSteenberg/sizzleandslice/README.md

 **Sizzle 'N Slice Website**

-Proudly Halaal restaurant in Observatory, Cape Town — wood‑fired pizza, kebabs, pasta, gelato, mocktails and more.
-Visit the live site at `https://sizzlenslice.co.za/`.
+Restaurant in Benoni, South Africa — wood‑fired pizza, wings, burgers, chips, gelato, mocktails and more.
+Visit the site at `https://sizzlenslice.co.za/` (custom domain) or the preview at `https://mjsteenberg.github.io/sizzlenslice/`.

 ## About Sizzle ‘n Slice
 **Hot, Fresh, and Full of Flavour.**